Beyond Live: Background, technology and media reaction

+Media reception

-Global media outlets like Forbes, Rolling Stone, and ABC News have commended the platform as a viable and timely alternative to traditional in-person concerts, which were being cancelled around the world as a result of the ongoing COVID-19 pandemic, as well as ensuing rules on social distancing and restricted travels enforced in various countries.
+Global media outlets like Forbes, Rolling Stone, and ABC News have commended the platform as a viable and timely alternative to traditional in-person concerts, which were being cancelled around the world as a result of the COVID-19 pandemic, as well as ensuing rules on social distancing and restricted travels enforced in various countries.
 The Beyond Live concert series is also regarded as a digital innovation created to foster interactions between artists and the "technical-savvy audience."
-In addition, Forbes remarked that, even if the impact of the COVID-19 pandemic is to be ignored, the concert streaming service still addresses a prevalent need from international K-pop fans located across regions where K-pop acts rarely travel to, highlighting that for areas outside certain countries in Asia, the Americas, Europe, and Australia, fans lack the chance for in-person concerts and would need to turn to online alternatives regardless.
+In addition, Forbes remarked that, even if the impact of the COVID-19 pandemic is to be ignored, the concert streaming service still addresses a prevalent need from international K-pop fans located across regions K-pop acts rarely travel to, highlighting that for areas outside certain countries in Asia, the Americas, Europe, and Australia, fans lack the chance for in-person concerts and would need to turn to online alternatives regardless.

-On August 4, 2020, SM Entertainment and JYP Entertainment announced the establishment of Beyond Live Corporation, a joint company for virtual concerts.
-It was formed to grow Beyond LIVE into a global online concert brand by strengthening global joint business development by adding synergy between SM's content production capabilities and Naver's technology.
+On August 4, 2020, SM Entertainment and JYP Entertainment announced the launch of the Beyond Live Corporation, a joint company for virtual concerts.
+It was formed to grow Beyond Live into a global online concert brand by strengthening global joint business development by adding synergy between SM's content production capabilities and Naver's technology.

-Shows and reception
+Shows

 Piracy concerns

 Illegal live-streaming has been identified as a potential concern.
 Before the first concert in the series, the SuperM: Beyond the Future show, SM Entertainment had warned of legal actions against copyright violation streaming.
 However, Forbes noted it is possible that many people had attempted to stream the first live show via unofficial sources.